MAPLE: Multi-Agent Adaptive Planning with Long-Term Memory for Table Reasoning: Experiments

 \paragraph{Baselines.} We compare our multi-agent framework against three categories of baseline approaches: (1) \textbf{Standard Reasoning}, where the model directly generates answers from the table and question.
 This includes End-to-End QA, which outputs the answer in a single step.
 Few-Shot QA, which adds example (Table, Question, Answer) triplets to guide the model.
 Chain-of-Thought~\citep{wei2023chainofthoughtpromptingelicitsreasoning}, which encourages the model to explain its reasoning process before answering.
 (2) \textbf{Program-Based Reasoning}, which guide the model to produce executable code for answering.
 Binder~\citep{cheng_binding_2023} prompts the model to generate Python or SQL code.
 Dater~\citep{ye_large_2023} breaks down the question and table into smaller parts for easier processing.
 (3) \textbf{ReAct-Based Reasoning}: This approach integrates reasoning and acting in an iterative process, using external tools to assist decision-making.
 Chain-of-Table~\citep{wang_chain--table_2024} dynamically constructs intermediate tables to support reasoning.
 ReAcTable~\citep{zhang_reactable_2023} follows this paradigm by integrating SQL and Python executions to generate intermediate results and refine reasoning steps.

-\paragraph{Implementation Details.} We conduct our experiments using two state-of-the-art LLMs: \textsc{LLaMA3.3-70B-Instruct}~\citep{grattafiori2024llama3herdmodels}\footnote{https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct} and \textsc{Qwen2.5-72B-Instruct}~\citep{qwen2025qwen25technicalreport}\footnote{https://huggingface.co/Qwen/Qwen2.5-72B-Instruct}.
+\paragraph{Implementation Details.} We conduct our experiments using 3 state-of-the-art LLMs: \gptfouro\footnote{https://platform.openai.com/docs/models/gpt-4o-mini}, \textsc{LLaMA3.3-70B-Instruct}~\citep{grattafiori2024llama3herdmodels}\footnote{https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct} and \textsc{Qwen2.5-72B-Instruct}~\citep{qwen2025qwen25technicalreport}\footnote{https://huggingface.co/Qwen/Qwen2.5-72B-Instruct}.
 All models run on two NVIDIA A100 GPUs.
 The tabular input is converted into markdown format before being passed to the LLMs.
 We use in-context prompting by including task-specific examples, which are provided in \Cref{sec:prompt_examples}.
 Default decoding parameters are used throughout.
 For all baseline methods, we follow their original settings to ensure optimal performance.

 \paragraph{Metrics.} For \wikitq, we compute denotation accuracy by measuring whether the predicted answer matches the gold answer, regardless of surface form.
 For \tabfact, where the task is framed as binary classification (“yes” or “no”), we evaluate model predictions using exact string matching against the ground truth labels.